Terms and conditions

 Sessions are 60 minutes.
 The initial consultation is free of charge and subsequent sessions will be charged.
 Paid by cash or card payment on the day of the counselling appointment.

-When entering and exiting the building please be aware of a risk of confidentiality, please be aware there are other organizations which use the same entrance/exit, however there is a doorbell strictly for Subconscious Healing.
-Please take a seat in the waiting area provided until you are called for your appointment.
+When entering and exiting The Barn, please be aware of a risk of confidentiality, please be aware that other people will use the same gated entrance/exit, however there is a doorbell strictly for Subconscious Healing, The Barn.
+Please do not arrive no more than 10 minutes before your appointed time.

 Whilst in this building we must abide by the building’s fire safety instructions.
 Smoking, alcohol and drugs are prohibited within the building and sessions will be ended if the client is thought to be under the influence of the above.